-- (a) the documents making up a Quality Manual that have been prepared and distributed; - (b) the media on which it is supported (e.g. Internal Publication, Internet, Intranet); and - (c) document control measures taken e.g. version numbering, access to latest version.
+- (a) the documents making up the reference that have been prepared and distributed; - (b) the media on which they are supported (e.g. Internal Publication, Internet, Intranet); and - (c) document control measures taken e.g. version numbering, access to latest version.